seejl25/road_accident_analysis/README.md

 - Number of casualties by day/night

 # Python
-The Jupyter Notebook in this project contains comprehensive data cleaning, transformation, and visualization using Python, leveraging the capabilities of Pandas, NumPy, Matplotlib, and Seaborn, to derive both primary and secondary KPIs
+The Jupyter Notebook in this project contains comprehensive data cleaning, transformation, and visualization using Python, leveraging the capabilities of Pandas, NumPy, Matplotlib, and Seaborn, to derive both primary and secondary KPIs.
+In addition to exploratory analysis and visualizations, the project includes a predictive modelling component aimed at classifying accident severity using key environmental and situational features.

 ### 🧹 Data Cleaning & Transformation